Overstating Attitudes, Ignoring Networks: LLM Biases in Simulating Misinformation Susceptibility: Methodology

 \subsection{Experiment Procedure}

 We prompted large language models (LLMs) to impersonate as \textit{synthetic survey respondents} (Figure~\ref{fig:pipeline}; see Appendix~C for prompts used for other survey domains).
 Each prompt contained a structured profile describing a survey respondent’s individual attributes and egocentric network features (Figure~\ref{fig:prompt_survey_sim}; see Appendix~D for full profile templates).
 The profile information was organized into three conceptual blocks: personal network attributes, demographic characteristics, and self-reported attitudes/behaviors.
-Models were instructed to answer misinformation belief and sharing items based solely on the provided profile, following the same response format as the original human survey.
+Missing values in survey variables were imputed using median imputation.
+Models were instructed to answer misinformation belief and sharing intention items based solely on the provided profile, following the same response format as the original human survey.

 To account for the stochastic nature of LLM generation and potential sensitivity to prompt design, we implemented two robustness variations: \textit{alternative variable ordering} and \textit{prompting with composite scores}.
 First, we varied the ordering of profile blocks within the prompt to assess whether response patterns varied with presentation order.
 Specifically, while the network feature block was presented first in the original prompt format, the alternative ordering placed it last.
 Second, instead of providing raw item-level responses for each construct, we experimented with supplying composite scores in the profile that summarized each variable, allowing us to assess the robustness of model responses to alternative representations of the same underlying constructs (see Appendix~E for composite score profile templates).
 Using composite scores in prompting introduces a cost trade-off: while additional preprocessing by researchers shortens prompts and lowers inference costs, it may obscure or omit important contextual information present in the original inputs.